t-david99/MRI-Scan-Classification/README.md

 2. Code

    - MRI_Scan_Project_Code.ipynb contains all of the code used throughout this project.

-3. Results/Conclusions

-   - MRI_Scan_Conclusions.txt is a text file that summarizes the projects findings and compares the models through various metrics.
+It also includes discussion of results and models throughout.

 ## How to Run the Project